vimc/kodiak/README.md

 sudo ./scripts/setup.sh PATH_TO_CONFIG TARGETS...
 ```
 This script copies the config file provided into this directory,
-builds a new docker image, and installs the `./kodiak` wrapper script to your path.
+builds a new docker image, and installs the `./kodiak` wrapper script to your path as `kodiak`.
-The config is then mounted as a docker volume into the `kodiak` container when
+The config is mounted as a docker volume into the container when running `kodiak`.
- using the `./kodiak` script.

 ### Restore
 ```